Common Attack Pattern Enumeration and Classification

 A Community Resource for Identifying and Understanding Attacks

-An attacker exploits weaknesses in input validation on IMAP/SMTP servers to execute commands on the server.
+An adversary exploits weaknesses in input validation on web-mail servers to execute commands on the IMAP/SMTP server.
 Web-mail servers often sit between the Internet and the IMAP or SMTP mail server.
 User requests are received by the web-mail servers which then query the back-end mail server for the requested information and return this response to the user.
 In an IMAP/SMTP command injection attack, mail-server commands are embedded in parts of the request sent to the web-mail server.
 If the web-mail server fails to adequately sanitize these requests, these commands are then sent to the back-end mail server when it is queried by the web-mail server, where the commands are then executed.
 This attack can be especially dangerous since administrators may assume that the back-end server is protected against direct Internet access and therefore may not secure it adequately against the execution of malicious commands.

-The table below shows the other attack patterns and high level categories that are related to this attack pattern.
+This table shows the other attack patterns and high level categories that are related to this attack pattern.
 These relationships are defined as ChildOf and ParentOf, and give insight to similar items that may exist at higher and lower levels of abstraction.
 In addition, relationships such as CanFollow, PeerOf, and CanAlsoBe are defined to show similar attack patterns that the user may want to explore.